Simran Jeet Singh: Sikh advocacy

 Singh has addressed national audiences to promote awareness of Sikhism and its role in the contemporary United States.
 In 2014, he delivered a speech entitled "Guru Nanak at the White House" as part of President Barack Obama's celebration of Guru Nanak and Sikh Americans.
 In 2015, he delivered an address, "Seva Is More Than Service," as part of the Pentagon's second commemoration of Sikhs' service to American national security.
 In 2017, he spoke at the inaugural Obama Foundation Summit as part of a discussion on "Reimagining Faith and Civic Life in the 21st Century."

 Singh is the author of Sikhism: A Reporter's Guide: a resource intended to help religion journalists report on the Sikh tradition.
 He appeared on NBC News' Life Stories, discussing his multiple identities as an American, a Sikh, a Texan, a South Asian, and a Spurs fan.
-(He has also faced racially and religiously-motivated hate speech as a Spurs fan.)
 He also contributed articles on Sikh life to the Daily Beast.
 Singh talked to ABC News about Sikhs' struggle for acceptance and recognition on the fifth anniversary of the Oak Creek Temple mass shooting.
 He appeared as part of comedian Hasan Minaj's Daily Show sketch on distinguishing between Sikhs and Muslims.